BigOunceChristo/bitpulse/test/functional/test-shell.md

 This document describes how to use the `TestShell` submodule in the functional test suite.

-The `TestShell` submodule extends the `bitpulseTestFramework` functionality to external interactive environments for prototyping and educational purposes.
-Just like `bitpulseTestFramework`, the `TestShell` allows the user to:
+The `TestShell` submodule extends the `bitpulsedTestFramework` functionality to external interactive environments for prototyping and educational purposes.
+Just like `bitpulsedTestFramework`, the `TestShell` allows the user to:

 * Manage regtest bitpulsed subprocesses.
 * Access RPC interfaces of the underlying bitpulsed instances.
 * Log events to the functional test logging utility.

-The `TestShell` can be useful in interactive environments where it is necessary to extend the object lifetime of the underlying `bitpulseTestFramework` between user inputs.
+The `TestShell` can be useful in interactive environments where it is necessary to extend the object lifetime of the underlying `bitpulsedTestFramework` between user inputs.
 Such environments include the Python3 command line interpreter or [Jupyter](https://jupyter.org/) notebooks running a Python3 kernel.